Who should apply to the Division of Politics and Economics?

 Unlike many programs, we do not use a restrictive set of standards for admissions, but rather seek to evaluate each applicant on his or her individual merit and specific profile of experiences and goals.
-The most successful applicants are intelligent and passionate about their education, driven to excellence, and serious about becoming an active member of the School of Politics and Economics student body.
+The most successful applicants are intelligent and passionate about their education, driven to excellence, and serious about becoming an active member of the Division of Politics and Economics student body.
 A previous Master’s degree is not required for entrance into our Ph.D. programs, but previous graduate level work is generally to an applicant’s advantage in terms of admissions and financial aid decisions.

 Must I have an undergraduate degree in political science or